sophiakurz/dating_sentiment_analysis/README.md

 Subjectivity is the output that lies within 0 and 1, and refers to personal opinions and judgments.

-All identities have been anonymized, and each individual is identified only by an initial (C, A, J, or G).
+All identities have been anonymized, and each individual is identified only by a letter (C, A, J, or G).